Sofiangk/product-visualizer/README.md

 - **Navigation Controls**: Hover to reveal previous/next arrows and image indicators
 - **Category Breadcrumbs**: Shows category hierarchy as "Main Category > Sub-Category"
 - **Quick Edit**: Click "Edit" button to open full product editor

+## Export Filters

+The export dialog includes powerful filtering options:

+### Image Filters
+- **All products** - Export all products regardless of image status
+- **Only products with images** - Export products that have at least one image
+- **Only products with no images** - Export products missing images (useful for identifying what needs images)

+### Description Filters
+- **All products** - Export all products regardless of description status
+- **Only products with descriptions** - Export products that have at least one description field filled
+- **Only products with no descriptions** - Export products missing descriptions (useful for identifying what needs descriptions)

+### Category Filters
+- Multi-select main categories
+- Multi-select sub-categories (filtered by selected main categories)
+- "All" checkboxes to disable category filtering

+### Row Limit
+- Option to limit the number of rows exported
+- Useful for testing or exporting specific batches

+All filters work together and can be combined.
+The preview count shows exactly how many rows will be exported.

+## Data Defaults

+- **Price**: Automatically defaults to `1.0` if missing, empty, zero, or "nan"
+- **Quantity**: Automatically defaults to `1.0` if missing, empty, zero, or "nan"
+- **Price Formatting**: All prices display with one decimal place for consistency (e.g., `85.0`, `150.0`, `1.0`)

 ## License